Marijuana Growing & Seed Germination

 – Use existing Kitchen Fan

-Humidity rose a little after this extension.
+The humidity rose a little after this extension.
 I don’t know if you can appreciate the sound of 4 Exhaust fans running at once, but one might compare it to a jackhammer from inside a grow room!

-Here’s some more excellent tips on reducing fan noise:
+Here are some more excellent tips on reducing fan noise:

 – Attach exhaust fan to duct tube